mayurhapani/frontend_Online_Quiz_Application/README.md

-# Education Management System Frontend
+# Online Quiz Application Frontend

-This is the frontend application for an Education Management system, built with React and Vite.
+This is the frontend application for an Online Quiz Application, built with React and Vite.

 ## Live Demo

-You can access the live application here: https://frontend-education-management.vercel.app
+You can access the live application here: https://frontend-quiz-application.vercel.app

-# the admin credentials are:

-email: hapanimayur@gmail.com
-password: Mayur@123

 ## Features

 - User authentication (login/signup)
-- Dashboard for students, teachers, and admins
+- Dashboard for users and admins
-- Manage courses, assignments, and grades
+- Manage quizzes and questions
-- Track course progress
-- Submit and grade assignments
+- Submit quizzes and view scores
 - Role-based access control (RBAC)
 - Responsive design for mobile and desktop